schaap/backup-bundle/README.md

 - Updates to the currently checked out branch while the worktree is not clean;
 - Removing the currently checked out branch with `--prune`.

-Additionally, if `BUNDLE` is a single file and contains no new commits, then it will still be restored in that all the references in `REPO` are updated to those in `BUNDLE`.
+Additionally, if `BUNDLE` contains no new commits and is either a single file or `--strict-order` is given, then it will still be restored in that all the references in `REPO` are updated to those in `BUNDLE`.
 Without `--force` a bundle with no new commits will be ignored, even if the references it has are different from those in `REPO`, because `backup_bundle.py` can't decide whether it's newer or older than the information in `REPO`.
 Using `--force` convinces `backup_bundle.py` that, yes, `BUNDLE` *is* the newest version.

 ### `-p`, `--prune`